kowd/vscode-webdav/README.md

 * When no folder is open in VS Code, activate the explorer and click on the "Open WebDAV"

-* Run the "Open WebDAV Workspace..." command and follow the promts to enter an address, name and choose authentication.
+* Run the "Open WebDAV Workspace..." command and follow the prompts to enter an address, name and choose authentication.

 * Open a `.code-workspace` file which contains a uri with a `webdav` or `webdavs` scheme (corresponding to `http` and `https` WebDAV endpoints respectively).
 ```